philanderson888/course-notes/course notes/Git and GitHub.md

     :q       quit
     :w       previous page
     :h       help

+    # check differences before git push
+    git diff --cached

+### gitk - viewing proposed changes

+Use gitk [https://git-scm.com/docs/gitk](https://git-scm.com/docs/gitk) to see the proposed changes on the command line first

+    # Run gitk and view proposed changes
+    gitk

+### GitHub Desktop

+Use GitHub Desktop at [https://desktop.github.com/](https://desktop.github.com/) to visually see all changes first

+## Hiding Secrets

+Use this guide [https://gist.github.com/derzorngottes/3b57edc1f996dddcab25](https://gist.github.com/derzorngottes/3b57edc1f996dddcab25) to create a config file with the API keys in it, which is not published to github because it's inside the .gitignore file as well.

 ### git add

     # add file to staging area so that files are now tracked
     gid add <file>
     git add .
+    git add . --interactive to view changes as you push them

     # show differences in files we have just added to the staging area
     git diff --cached